justwriteclick/docslikecode/_learn/01-sphinx-python-rtd.md

   ```
 1. Answer all the questions from the prompts.
   You can choose enter to pick all the defaults and get a working project in the current directory (`.`).

-  Some notes for the context of this tutorial:
+  >Some notes for the context of this tutorial:
   * You can either use a directory named `_build` within the root path, or have separate `source` and `build` directories, which is the default.
+To see an example directory structure with a `source` directory, refer to this [justwriteclick/rockthedocs-demo](https://github.com/justwriteclick/rockthedocs-demo) repo on GitHub.
-  * Note that you can choose "githubpages set to yes" to create a `.nojekyll` file to publish the document on GitHub pages.
+  * When answering the questions, note that you can choose "githubpages set to yes" to create a `.nojekyll` file to publish the document on GitHub pages.
 In our case, though, our example builds to Read the Docs, so you can use the defaults throughout.

 1. Once you have the basics answered, the script creates the necessary files and you can edit those to your liking.
 1. Create a couple of `.rst` files and add skeleton information for starters.
   ```